teabookcodes/nft-aula/README.md

 # NFTaula.io 🚀🎨💎
-A friendly NFT platform for creators and collectors to show and buy NFTs
+A friendly web platform for creators and collectors to show and buy NFTs